moutansos/benbrougher-tech/content/blog/python-flask/index.md

     app.run(debug=True, threaded=True)
 ```

-This code determines if the script is a library or if it is a running entrypoint script.
-If it is an entrypoint script, then the API is started and flask is run.
+This code determines if the script is a library or if it is a running entry point script.
+If it is an entry point script, then the API is started and flask is run.
 In order to start this, in a terminal, run the following command:

 ```powershell
 python3 .\main.py
 ```

-> Note: Depeding on your setup you may be able to use ```python``` instead of ```python3```.
+> Note: Depending on your setup you may be able to use ```python``` instead of ```python3```.
 > This depends on how the Python distribution is set up on your system.

 This will start the flask application and you should see something like this: